October 17, 2025audio transcriptiontranscribe audio filespeech to textaudio to text

 The decision isn't always straightforward.
 It often comes down to a trade-off between privacy, speed, and accuracy.
 I've broken down the main options to give you a clearer picture.

 Ultimately, the right method depends entirely on your specific needs.
 For casual tasks, an online tool might be perfect.
-But when confidentiality is non-negotiable, nothing beats the security of an offline solution.
+But when confidentiality matters, a local processing path gives you more control over where the recording goes.

 The Problem With Old-School Typing vs. Modern Tools